As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 Yes, they are easy to clean and maintain!
 However, they absorb heat like nobody’s business.
 You’re better off keeping stainless steel limited to your outdoor kitchen appliances.

 Alright.
 We’ve gone over a lot of outdoor kitchen materials.
-Now the question becomes… Which ones are the best?
+The question becomes… Which ones are the best?

 As always, it depends on your situation.
 More specifically, it depends on your climate.